-Key Indicator - 1.3 Curriculum Enrichment (40)
+Key Indicator- 1.3 Curriculum Enrichment (30)

-Metric No. Weightages 1.3.1 Q 1 M Institution integrates cross cutting issues relevant to Gender, Environment and Sustainability, Human Values and Professional Ethics into the Curriculum Write description in maximum of 500 words File Description (Upload) • Any additional information • Upload the list and description of the courses which address the Gender, Environment and Sustainability, Human Values and Professional Ethics • into the Curriculum 10 1.3.2 Q n M Number of value-added courses imparting transferable and life skills offered during the last five years 1.3.2.1: How many new value-added courses are added within the last 5 years Data Requirement for last five years: (As per Data Template in Section B) The template is combined with 1.3.3 10 Names of the value added courses with 30 or more contact hours No. of times offered during the same year Total no. of students completing the course in the year File Description (Upload) Any additional information Brochure or any other document relating to value added courses List of value added courses (Data Template)
+Metric Weight

+No. age

+1.3.1.
+Institution integrates cross cutting issues relevant to Gender,

+Environment and Sustainability, Human Values and Professional 10

+Ethics into the Curriculum

+$\mathbf{Q_l}\mathbf{M}$

+Upload a description in maximum of 500 words

+File Description (Upload)

+Any additional information

+Upload the list and description of courses which address the

+Gender, Environment and Sustainability, Human Values and

+Professional Ethics into the Curriculum.

+1.3.2.
+Number of value added courses imparting transferable and life skills

+offered during the last five years 15

+$\mathbf{Q_n}\mathbf{M}$ 1.3.2.1.
+Number of value-added courses imparting transferable and life

+Ç.i. skills offered during the last five years

+Data Requirement for last five years: (As per Data Template in Section

+B)

+Name of the value added courses with 30 or more contact hours

+No. of times offered during the same year

+Total no. of students completing the course in the year